nomath4u/radiusnetworks.github.io/ibeacon/ibeacon-development-kit-instructions.md

 program, so you can use that to test that it is working.

 The ProximityUUID is a 16 byte indentifier, usually expressed as a series of hexadecimal digits separted by dashes.
 Generally, you generate one ProximityUUID to use in all of your organization's iBeacons.
-If you don't have one already, you can use any GUID/UUID generation tool that outputs an identifer that looke the the one above.
+If you don't have one already, you can use any GUID/UUID generation tool that outputs an identifier that looke the the one above.

 The major and minor are both integers that can be between between 0 and 63335.
 The major is used to put iBeacons into a logical group, like a building or a room.
 And the minor is used to identify a single iBeacon.